All Change Makers modules involve team work in large and small groups.

 Completing a team task should be thought of as:

-Team work + Task Work = Success
+Social work + Task Work = Success

-Don’t forget that the team work aspect of the project or task is actual ‘work’ alongside the doing of the project.
+Don’t forget that the social work aspect of the project or task is actual ‘work’ alongside the doing of the project.
 In fact, you should expect to focus about half your effort on the team, and half on the work that you need to complete.

-Working on your team means paying attention to building relationships with your team mates, showing interest in each other, building trust and respect.
+‘Social work’ in the context of your team means paying attention to building relationships with your team mates, showing interest in each other, building trust and respect.

 A good guide to developing your team includes: